vzwGrey/chip-8/README.md

 ## Keybindings

-The following is the original CHIP-8:
+The following is the original CHIP-8 keyboard layout:

 |   |   |   |   |
 |:-:|:-:|:-:|:-:|